Hypertension Weight Loss

-Various studies confirm that obesity and overweight are considering as a risk factor of hypertension.
-Even some studies consider overweight or obesity as a secondary cause of high blood pressure.
+Various studies confirm that obesity and overweight are considering as a risk factor for hypertension.
+Even some studies consider it as a secondary cause of high blood pressure.

 Obesity can affect numerous hormonal levels in your body; worst affected among them is the renin-angiotensin-aldosterone system.
 This system is in-charge of blood volume control along with the sympathetic nervous system; it controls sodium level and water retention in your body.
 Obesity interfering with these mechanisms, which are responsible for proper blood pressure regulation leads to elevated blood pressure.
 The adipose tissue deposition can cause irregular kidney function, leads to blood pressure variation.

 A BMI of 25 to 29.9 is considering as overweight and over or equal to 30 is considering as obesity.